Function Calling

 Because the parameters

-are defined by a JSON schema, you can leverage many of its rich features like property types, enums, descriptions, nested objects, and, recursive objects.
+are defined by a JSON schema, you can leverage many of its rich features like property types, enums, and descriptions.

 SDK Helpers